shravan-padakanti/scala-3/Conc-Trees-Data-Structure.md

 * O(1)

 **Answer**: Concatenation takes `O(h1 − h2)` time, where h1 and h2 are the heights of the two trees.

+In the next lecture, we will see how the core of this data structure can be used to implement more efficient combiners.